US approves sheep grazing research in grizzly bear area

-BOISE, Idaho (AP) — A federally-run sheep experiment facility in Idaho long targeted by environmental groups will start grazing sheep again in the Centennial Mountains of Idaho and Montana.
+BOISE, Idaho (AP) — A federally-run sheep experiment station in eastern Idaho long targeted by environmental groups will resume grazing sheep in the Centennial Mountains of Idaho and Montana next year.

-The U.S. Department of Agriculture says the Sheep Experiment Station will resume grazing in 2019 on 25 square miles (65 square kilometers) of sheep station land and 5 square miles (13 square kilometers) of U.S. Forest Service land.
+The U.S. Sheep Experiment Station will open on 25 square miles (65 square kilometers) of sheep station land and 5 square miles (13 square kilometers) of U.S. Forest Service land, the U.S. Department of Agriculture said.

-Tom France of the National Wildlife Federation said Thursday the department is ignoring information that the area is premier grizzly bear habitat.
+Grazing was suspended in 2013 following lawsuits by environmental groups contending the areas contain key wildlife habitat that’s a corridor for grizzly bears between Yellowstone National Park and central Idaho.
+Conservation groups contend grizzly bears have been killed because of sheep station activities.

-Grazing was suspended in 2013 following lawsuits by environmental groups contending bears were killed due to the sheep station grazing an area that is a wildlife corridor between Yellowstone National Park and central Idaho.
+“We’ve seen so much grizzly bear recovery in the Centennials,” Tom France, regional executive director of the National Wildlife Federation, said Thursday.
+“That area has really evolved into some of the premier grizzly bear and wildlife habitat in the Yellowstone ecosystem.
+That is an issue the sheep station has ignored.”

 Most Read Nation & World Stories